dhlee3146/dhlee3146/README.md

 ### Hi there 👋

-I'm learnning python in Digital literacy class. :cactus:
+I'm learnning python in Digital literacy class.
 My major is English education.
+:cactus:  19, mar, 2024~

-# This is my front page.
+### This is my front page.
 I wanna be goot at coding.
 My individual goal is to make a simple text game.